tingerrr/hydra/src/core.typ

   candidate.body
 }

-/// Execute the core logic to find and display elements for the current context.
+/// Execute the core logic to find and display elements for the given `hydra-context`.
+/// The `anchor-loc` of the context will be augmented.
 ///
 /// This function is contextual.
 ///
-/// - ctx (context): The context for which to find and display the element.
+/// - ctx (hydra-context): The context for which to find and display the element.
 /// -> content
 #let execute(ctx) = {
   ctx.anchor-loc = if ctx.anchor != none and here().position().y > get-top-margin() {